 You can also view my post about the best chinchilla accessories you should be considering here.

-Overall, the better you do at this, the happier they will be and the better the interaction will be for both of you when you have them out of the cage and when you are attempting to hold them.
+Overall, the better you do at this, the happier your pet will be and the better the interaction will be for both of you, when you have it out of the cage and when you are attempting to hold it.

 Seems crazy, right?
 It’s just like interacting with a dog.